 Prerequisites

-Sign up for an account — It's free
+Sign up for an account — It's free.

-Sign in to your account and generate a new public key and secret.
+Sign in to your account and generate a public key and secret.
 For security purposes, the secret is only shown once, so make sure to save it and keep it in a safe place.
 If you lose your secret you can generate a new one.

 With this integration you will embed our technology into your own Android app.
 Our UX components blends with yours and the user will go through the necessary steps without leaving your app.